mattegoat/pragma-docs/docs/versioned_docs/version-V3/Resources/Cairo 1/randomness/Architecture.md

 Pragma Oracle's verifiable random function (VRF) over a specific elliptic curve, named Curve25519.
 Most known blockchain implementations of a VRF are using the so-called "Bitcoin curve", or secpk256k1.
 We chose this algorithm because it is more secure than other commonly used ones (that possibly have backdoors - see [here](https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/#thedownside) and [here](https://blog.cryptographyengineering.com/2013/09/18/the-many-flaws-of-dualecdrbg/)).
 We chose this curve in particular for two reasons:

 - Building the tools to perform arithmetic operations on Curve25519 is a premiere for programmable blockchains and theoretically enables compatibility with [all the protocols](https://en.wikipedia.org/wiki/Curve25519#Protocols) that use Curve25519 for digital signatures, such as IPFS, Ripple, Monero, Signal, Protonmail, and many others.
-This is a great step towards interoperability with StarkNet and it is only possible by leveraging its computational capabilities.
+This is a great step towards interoperability with Starknet and it is only possible by leveraging its computational capabilities.

 - One key part of the VRF algorithm implies taking a public input and converting it to an elliptic curve point.
 This process is called "hashing to the curve", and the standard way of doing it for Curve25519 is using [Elligator2](https://eprint.iacr.org/2013/325).
 In Cairo, part of the Elligator algorithm can be computed quickly and safely using a hint and allows cheaper verification costs than hashing to the secpk256k1 curve.